LinwoodDev/Vulpine/README.md

 ## Features

-* Create actions with a simple wizard
+* Create apps with a simple wizard
-* Run actions with a single click
+* Run apps with a single click
-* Add input fields to actions
+* Add input fields to apps
-* Share actions with others
+* Share apps with others
 * Cross platform on windows, linux and macos